raynergoh/EcoTicker/README.md

-EcoTicker Browser Extension 🌱
+EcoTicker 🌱 — Sustainable Shopping Companion
-EcoTicker is a Chrome extension that empowers users to make more sustainable shopping choices by providing real-time sustainability scores for products and brands while browsing popular e-commerce websites.
-The extension is currently optimized for Nike but is architected for easy expansion to other major e-commerce platforms such as Amazon, IKEA, Walmart, Target, and Adidas.
+EcoTicker is a Chrome extension that empowers you to shop more sustainably by providing real-time sustainability scores and actionable insights for products and brands as you browse popular e-commerce sites.
+While currently optimized for Nike, EcoTicker is built to support expansion to other major platforms like Amazon, IKEA, Walmart, Target, and Adidas.

-Table of Contents
-Features

-How It Works

-Sustainability Metric

-Rewards Program

-Installation

-Project Structure

-Development

-Customization

-Contributing

-Troubleshooting & FAQ

-License

-Acknowledgments

-Contact

-Version History

-Features
+🚀 Features
-🎯 Core Functionality
-Real-time product sustainability scoring: Instantly see a product’s sustainability grade while shopping.
+Instant Sustainability Scores: See a clear A–F grade for each product as you shop, based on a transparent, research-driven metric.

-EcoPoints reward system: Earn points for sustainable purchases and redeem them for eco-friendly rewards.
+EcoPoints Rewards: Earn points for sustainable purchases and redeem them for eco-friendly rewards.

-Multi-platform support: Built for Nike, with support for Amazon, IKEA, Walmart, Target, and Adidas planned.

-📊 Sustainability Analysis
-Product-level sustainability scoring: Uses a transparent, research-driven metric to assign scores.

-Visual grade representation: Grades displayed as A, B, or C for easy interpretation.

-Sustainable alternative suggestions: Recommends greener alternatives using AI and ESG data.
+Sustainable Alternatives: Get suggestions for greener products using AI and ESG data.

-💎 User Interface
-Modern popup UI: Features three main sections:

-Home: View current product sustainability information.

-Rewards: Track EcoPoints and available rewards.

-About: Extension information and version details.

-In-page banners: Non-intrusive banners display scores directly on product pages.
+Modern UI: Enjoy a clean, intuitive popup and stylish in-page banners.

+Multi-Platform Ready: Designed for Nike, with easy extensibility to more sites.

-How It Works
+🛠️ How EcoTicker Works
-Page Scan: When you visit a supported product page, EcoTicker scans for sustainability keywords and material percentages (e.g., "recycled," "organic").
+Scan: When you visit a product page, EcoTicker scans for sustainability keywords and material percentages (e.g., “recycled,” “organic”).

-Score Calculation: Applies a weighted metric based on industry standards and Nike’s sustainability disclosures to assign a grade.
+Score: It applies a weighted metric, based on industry standards, to assign a grade.

-Display: Shows a banner at the top of the page with the score and a brief justification.
+Display: A banner appears at the top of the page with the score and a quick summary.

-Alternative Suggestions: Optionally uses OpenAI’s API to find and display more sustainable alternatives, even if product data is limited.
+Suggest: Optionally, EcoTicker uses OpenAI’s API to recommend more sustainable alternatives—even if the product page lacks details.

-Popup Dashboard: Clicking the extension icon opens a popup with your EcoPoints, rewards, and additional details.
+Reward: Earn EcoPoints for sustainable shopping, which you can track and redeem in the popup.

-Sustainability Metric
+📊 Sustainability Metric
-EcoTicker’s metric is grounded in leading sustainability frameworks (Eco-Score, Higg Index, The Sustainability Consortium) and is tailored for product-level analysis.
+EcoTicker’s scoring system is inspired by leading frameworks like Eco-Score, Higg Index, and The Sustainability Consortium.
 Each category is weighted for a total of 100%:

 Category	Weight (%)	Example Criteria
 Materials Sourcing	40	% recycled/organic/certified materials